MyPureCloud/terraform-provider-genesyscloud/README.md

 All new resources must have passing acceptance tests and docs in order to be merged.

 *Note:* Acceptance tests create real resources and require an OAuth Client authorized to create, update, and delete all resources in your org.
 The OAuth Client information must be set in the `GENESYSCLOUD_*` environment variables prior to running the tests.

+### Using the Provider locally

+In order to use a locally compiled version of the provider, the correct binary for your system must be copied to the local `~/.terraform.d/plugins` folder.
+Run `make sideload` to build the provider and copy it to the correct folder.
+In your Terraform config file, specify version `0.1.0` and set the provider source to `genesys.com/mypurecloud/genesyscloud`.
+Run `terraform init` and verify that it finds the local version.

 ### Branches